 My name is Tamara Anderson and I am a Licensed Mental Health Counselor in private practice in the Eastlake neighborhood of Seattle.
-Below is a summary of my education and over twenty-five years of professional experience.
+Below is a summary of my education and over thirty years of professional experience.

 I hold a Master of Education degree in Counseling (Seattle University, 1995) and a Bachelor of Arts degree in Psychology with a Religious Studies minor (Gonzaga University, 1991).
 Continuing education per licensing requirements includes thirty-six hours every two years, upon which I stay current.